pirzmak/SimpleForum/readMe.md

 ```
 ./start.sh
 ```
-or use sbt command run with parameter test
+or use sbt command run
 ```
 sbt "run"
 ```